-Sientra's Clinical Study collected information on CTD signs and symptoms (that did not result in a diagnosis of a CTD) in reconstruction and revision-reconstruction patients every other year during follow up.
+The Study collected information on CTD signs and symptoms (that did not result in a diagnosis of a CTD) in reconstruction and revisionreconstruction patients every other year during follow up.
 Thirteen categories of CTD signs and symptoms were examined in the Study, including symptoms related to skin, muscles, joints, brain and/or nerves, pain, fatigue, fibromyalgia, eyes, ears, nose, and throat (EENT), blood or lymph, constitution (unexplained weight loss or fever, depression, or lupus [a disease in which there is inflammation and tissue damage in different parts of the body]); endocrine/exocrine system; and blood vessels.

 In Sientra's Study, self-reported CTD signs and symptoms were collected.
-Compared to before having implants, no significant increases were found in the 13 sign/symptom categories in the pooled primary reconstruction and revision-reconstruction cohorts.
+Compared to before having implants, a significant increase was found in only 1 of the 13 sign/symptom categories in the pooled primary reconstruction and revision-reconstruction cohorts: EENT, for which the statistical significance is driven by reports of dry eyes.
+This increase was not found to be related to simply getting older.